rootsecdev/Microsoft-Blue-Forest/Security Baselines/StandAloneHardening1903.md

 # How to Apply Security Baselines to Non-Domain Joined machines running Windows 10 Version 1903 (Experimental.
 Testing Changes)

+## Update.
+Please hold off on using the existing zip file.
+I will need to fix a problem with bitlocker trying to contact a domain controller prior to encryption.
+That won't work since the instructions is for standalone use.

 1. Download Windows 10 Custom Zip:

    https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Security%20Baselines/Win10%20Custom.zip